tylerlwsmith/vite-with-flask-backend/README.md

 gunicorn -w 4 -b :8000 'main:app'
 ```

+## Additional considerations

+The `manifest.json` that lists all of the compiled assets is publicly viewable at http://127.0.0.1:8000/assets/manifest.json when running this demo using production settings.
+If you want to learn how to keep the build manifest private, [view my blog post](https://dev.to/tylerlwsmith/move-manifestjson-to-outdirs-parent-directory-in-vite-5-5fpf) that details multiple ways to move it out of the public directory.

 ## TODO

 Things I'd still like to do before calling this repo complete: